pencilzhang/MAC-light-field-saliency-net/README.md

 ## Results
+The saliency map of three proposed models on the illum dataset are provided [here](https://drive.google.com/open?id=1a-UiTu49rbQkJ7RYrjIayOwPaO2RGtfZ)

 Visual comparison of our best LFNet variant (LFNet-9 × 9) and state-of-the-art methods on three datasets. (a) Central viewing/all-focus images. (b) Ground truth maps. (c) LFNet-9 × 9. (d) LFS [1]. (e) DILF [2]. (f) WSC [3]. (g) Multi-cue [4].
 The first five samples are taken from the proposed Lytro Illum dataset, the middle three samples are taken from the HFUT-Lytro dataset, and the last two samples are taken from the LFSD dataset.